 If the IP requires a license key, the key must be verified.
-The ISE and Vivado tool flows have a number of license check points for gating licensed IP through the flow.
+The Vivado tool flows have a number of license check points for gating licensed IP through the flow.
 If the license check succeeds, the IP may continue generation.
 Otherwise, generation halts with error.
 License checkpoints are enforced by the following tools:

+- Vivado Synthesis

+- Vivado Implementation

-- ISE flow: XST, NgdBuild, Bitgen - Vivado flow: Vivado Synthesis, Vivado Implementation, write_bitstream (Tcl command)
+- write_bitstream (Tcl command)